-Contributions and Receivable from Donor
+Contributions and Receivable from a Member/Donor

-Contributions are recorded as additions to the Fund balance when an invoice is issued to the Donor in accordance with the authorized commitment for each Donor member.
-At the same time, a Receivable from Donor is recognized for the same amount.
+Contributions are recorded as additions to the Fund balance when an invoice is issued to a member or donor in accordance with the authorized commitment for each member or donor.
+At the same time, a Receivable from a Member/Donor is recognized for the same amount.
 Such receivable balance is cleared when the cash payment for the invoiced amount is received.